mrtyler/demo-ci-project/README.md

-# Internal Ops Project
+# Demo Exekube Project: demo-ci-project

 An example cloud project built with the [Exekube framework](https://github.com/exekube/exekube)

 > :warning:
->This is a work in progress
+> This is a work in progress
 > :warning:

-The **Internal Ops Project** contains configuration for deploying a Kubernetes cluster onto the Google Cloud Platform (GCP), as well as Kubernetes resources (via Helm charts) that result in this software released into the cloud:
+The exekube/demo-ci-project contains configuration for deploying a Kubernetes cluster onto the Google Cloud Platform (GCP), as well as Kubernetes resources (via Helm charts) that result in this software released into the cloud:

 - CI / CD self-hosted service (Concourse)
 - A private Docker Registry (v2)